1Kosmos/1kosmosmfa-with-amazon-cognito/README.md

 );
 ```

-This will render Kosmos iframe to the user with instructions to either setup their MFA preferences, if this is the first sign-in attempt, or initiate MFA according to saved settings.
+This will render One Kosmos iframe to the user with instructions to either setup their MFA preferences, if this is the first sign-in attempt, or initiate MFA according to saved settings.

 ###### Define Auth Challenge